 To ensure there are multiple qualified minority candidates in your final pool, your talent acquisition teams must focus on sourcing more minority candidates early on.
 Known as the “two in the pool effect”, the Harvard Business Review discovered that if there are at least two minority candidates in the final candidate pool, the chances of hiring diverse talent increases dramatically.

-- With Avature you can easily build talent pipelines full of diverse candidates.
-Once you have decided on your target groups, create specific landing pages for veterans, women, ethnic minorities or any other audience you would like to attract.
-Showcasing your D&I values, inclusive culture and the opportunities you have to offer.
+- Create specific landing pages for veterans, women, ethnic minorities or any other audience you would like to attract.

-- Similarly, you can also select diversity-specific job boards in your WebSources manager (see section on high-volume sourcing), which will automatically search and find you relevant resumes.
+– Select diversity-specific job boards in your WebSources manager (even for high-volume sourcing), which will automatically search and find you relevant resumes.

 Industry Leaders in Action

 Discover how some of the world’s leading companies use Avature to tackle diversity and inclusion challenges head-on, from diverse talent pools up.